Surrender at Datta Khel: Aftermath

 The surrender at Datta Khel marked the end of the Afghan tribal revolts of 1944–1947.
 The Afghan Ministry of Defence stated that this would relieve them of much anxiety and enable them to withdraw two infantry brigades of the Kabul garrison from the Southern Province which had to be stationed there since 1944 at great expense to the Government.
-The cost of maintaining additional troops in Gardez, Matun and Urgun wss very high as they could not be fed from local resources and everything had to be transported from Kabul by motor transport over indifferent roads.
+The cost of maintaining additional troops in Gardez, Matun and Urgun was very high as they could not be fed from local resources and everything had to be transported from Kabul by motor transport over indifferent roads.

 Said Akbar had surrendered on Ithar as no terms had been communicated to him before his surrender.
 Subsequently, however, terms similar to those accepted by his brother were offered to him which he accepted.

 Mazrak and Said Akbar lived with their families at Miranshah for several months, until the Government of India decided to move them to Abbottabad and to confine them under Regulation III of 1818.
 Consequently, the brothers arrived at Abbottabad and under two different warrants of the Governor-General in Council dated the 12 May 1947, were committed to the custody of the Deputy Commissioner, Hazara.

 Said Akbar soon quarrelled with Mazrak and asked for separate accommodation for himself and his family.
 Government agreed to this and provided him another house, house No. 3259 in Kehil, Abbottabad.
 Because of the change of residence the previous warrant had to be cancelled and on 26 February 1948, a fresh warrant was issued by the Central Government placing him under personal restraint at the new house.
 This warrant was operative at the time of the incident.